IlyaMatsuev/Apex-GraphQL-Client/README.md

 What is supported:

--   Building particular string nodes (if you want to send requests yourself)
 -   Building queries, mutations and subscriptions
+-   Building graphql nodes (fields).
+If you want to send requests yourself
 -   Passing arguments to the graphql nodes (fields)
--   Passing arguments to the graphql queries and mutations from request
+-   Passing variables to the graphql operations from request
+-   Passing directives to the graphql operations and nodes
+-   Using fragments for graphql requests.
+Inline fragments are supported as well.
--   Sync and async graphql HTTP service for sending requests (with callback implementation for async calls)
+-   Sync and async graphql HTTP client for sending requests (with callback implementation for async calls)
--   Functionality for handling GraphQL responses
+-   Handling responses in GraphQL format
--   Using fragments for graphql requests
--   Using `@include` and `@skip` directives for graphql nodes (fields)

 What is NOT supported: